Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

 What Abnormal Results Mean

 Different types of tissues send back different MRI signals.
-For example, healthy tissue sends back a slightly different signal than cancerous tissue.
+Healthy tissue will send back a slightly different signal than cancerous tissue.

 Abnormal results may be due to: